AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/free-form-landing-pages/add-a-mobile-view-for-your-free-form-landing-page.md

    >
    >The free-form template may need to be upgraded.
 If you see that message, quickly read about how to [make an existing free-form landing page template mobile compatible](/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/make-an-existing-free-form-landing-page-template-mobile-compatible.md).

 1. Great!
 You have now activated the mobile version of your landing page.
-Click **Close**.
+Click **[!UICONTROL Close]**.

    ![](assets/image2015-1-22-16-3a44-3a37.png)